Blockchain-Technology-Lab/consensus-decentralization/.github/PULL_REQUEST_TEMPLATE/new_ledger.md

 All Submissions:

-* [ ] Have you followed the guidelines in our [Contributing document](https://blockchain-technology-lab.github.io/pooling-analysis/contribute)?
+* [ ] Have you followed the guidelines in our [Contributing documentation](https://blockchain-technology-lab.github.io/pooling-analysis/contribute)?
-* [ ] Have you checked to ensure there aren't other open Pull Requests for the same update/change?
+* [ ] Have you verified that there aren't any other open Pull Requests for the same update/change?

 ### New Ledger Support Submissions: